For a faster, more profitable home sale

 Try this inexpensive do-it-yourself solution below:

-This is a home staging trick that fools the eye into thinking the brick fireplace has diminished in size and importance, sort of a camouflage effect.
+This is a home staging trick that fools the eye into thinking the brick fireplace has diminished in size and importance, a camouflage-like effect.

 If you aren't trying to sell your home, feel free to break away from the home staging rule of using light, neutral colors.

-If you're not concerned about your room looking too dark or small, in other words, if your living room is large and windows bringing in plenty of light, go ahead and paint your fireplace black or navy for a fun, contemporary look.
+If you're not concerned about your room appearing too dark or small, in other words, if your living room is large with plenty of natural light, go ahead and paint your fireplace black or navy for a fun, contemporary look.

-This gorgeous color transforms an average looking brick fireplace into a real head turner!
-Use an eye-catching color like this to turn a drab fireplace into a stunning focal point.
+This gorgeous color transforms an old-fashioned brick fireplace into a real head turner!
+An eye-catching color like this will turn a drab fireplace into a stunning focal point.

-If you are brave enough to go with a dramatic fireplace color like this, be sure that you truly LOVE it before you begin wielding your paint brush.
+If you are brave enough to go with a dramatic fireplace color like this, be sure you truly LOVE it before you wield your paint brush.

-Paint a swatch of your chosen color on a large piece of drywall or plywood first.
+Paint a swatch of your chosen color onto a large piece of drywall or plywood first.
 Place it on your fireplace mantle or hearth.

-Live with the color for a week or so and view it at different times of the day.
+Live with the color for a week and be sure to view it at different times of the day under alternate lighting.

 Colors can change dramatically under natural and artificial lighting conditions.
 Paint color undertones can be tricky and you may not like what you see under incandescent lighting.